Question for Short Debate

 At our multi-faith centre we run the Roma Community Care project in partnership with Derby City Council.
 The Minister might like to reflect on how we can encourage local authorities to partner with voluntary energy to reach out and be alongside people to help with integration and to offer health services.
 We try to use Roma people.
 We train them within the project and try to develop self-help and development skills.
 Some things need to be done to put some flesh on engaging creatively with people who bring unsettlement into our settled system.
 First, as I have said, we need voluntary energy and local authority funding to bring schemes together.
 Secondly, we need mediators and champions, people who will engage with these communities and raise up people who can come back and engage with us.
 We need to make home visits, not just to meet people in our territories—our surgeries, our hospitals and in A&E departments—because in Roma culture, people will talk about their health only within the privacy of their own home.
 They are nervous about talking in what they think of as a more public place.
 We need to train and equip people from the Roma community as workers and volunteers, and we need outreach programmes.

 One of the most interesting things we have learned is that in a culture with low rates of literacy, it is no good producing leaflets to help people access healthcare.
 Roma people communicate through conversation.
 Quite honestly, in a civilised society, is it not better to communicate through talking rather than by leaflet?
 That is why we need advocates—people to make the connection.
 There is an interesting challenge.
 Do our systems have enough space for conversation?
 You have to fill in a form online or ring up to make an impersonal appointment with some sort of machine.
-Roma people present a challenge that is not just a problem to be overcome but is to make us think about our systems slightly more creatively.
+Roma people present a challenge that is not just a problem to be overcome but should make us think about our systems slightly more creatively.
 We have to encourage our professional services to engage with people such as the Roma more on their own terms, with proper cultural awareness.

 Finally, the Roma are a very vulnerable people and we have high levels of trafficking in our city of Derby.
 We have had cases of child trafficking, sexual exploitation and forced labour where there have been prosecutions and Roma people are victims, because they are so vulnerable.